-If you're interested in this series, there's a good chance you've heard at least some of the buzz in the Drupalverse about "headless" or decoupled Drupal.
-Or perhaps you watched Dries' keynote from DrupalCon Barcelona or read his recent blog post about the future of decoupled Drupal.
-Whatever the case may be, this series will help walk you through the build out of a simple decoupled blog.
+If you're interested in decoupling Drupal, there's a good chance you've heard at least some of the buzz in the Drupalverse about "headless" or decoupled Drupal.
+Or perhaps you watched Dries' keynote from DrupalCon Barcelona or read Dries' blog post about the future of decoupled Drupal.
+Whatever the case may be, this tutorial and the ones that follow will walk you through building a simple decoupled blog.
 In Dries' terminology the demo site we'll be building is "fully decoupled."
 While it would be trivial to adopt similar techniques to build a progressively decoupled site, let's dig a bit deeper into what it means to build a decoupled Drupal site.

 Traditionally, Drupal sites are monolithic in the sense that Drupal is responsible for content management as well as rendering the front-end pages for the entire web site.
 A site takes its first steps towards being decoupled when some component of the front end is being rendered by a system other than Drupal.
 That's really all there is to it.
 You're adding a layer of abstraction, a content API, between the back-end content management system and the front-end rendering system.